said1210UW/said1210UW/README.md

 - 👋 Hi, I’m Said Sheck
-- 🌱 Im currently exploring the field of Software Engineering & Data Science
+- 🌱 Im currently exploring the field Data Science.
-- 🎓 I’m recent graduate of Mathematics @ the University of Washington
+- 🎓 I’m a recent graduate of Mathematics @ the University of Washington
 - 📫 How to reach me Email said1210@uw.edu & https://said1210uw.github.io

 <!---